Retr0981/Data-Analysis-Real-Works/README.md

 - **Department**: Focus on tickets by department.
 - **Breached SLA**: See which tickets have breached their SLA.

+---

+## Welcome to the Final Touch!

+Hello again! 🎉 We’re wrapping up the TechWay project with an exciting new task: crafting a PowerPoint presentation to share insights and recommendations based on our analysis.

+## What’s Next?

+### PowerPoint Presentation

+I’ve created a PowerPoint presentation that consolidates all the findings from our previous reports and summaries.
+Here’s what’s included:
+- **Data Insights**: Visuals and key takeaways from the metrics, SLA calculations, and pivot analyses.
+- **Recommendations**: Actionable suggestions on how to enhance support processes to better meet SLAs and improve overall efficiency.

 ## Feedback and Contributions